mehCake/luraph-deobfuscator-py/README.md

 ## Usage

+Two entry points now exist, depending on how much automation you need:

+1. **`python -m src.tools.run_all_detection <payload>`** – the recommended path
+   for the new manifest workflow.
+It chains the loader, bootstrap extractor, byte extractor, pipeline collector, hypothesis scoring, opcode analysis, and reporting utilities (including Markdown/Graphviz/JSON artefacts under `out/`).
+Use `--debug` for verbose logging, `--use-key` together with `--key` (or stdin) to supply the session key safely, and `--finalize` afterwards via `tools/finalize_and_archive.py` to package artefacts once you review the detection output.
+This flow is tuned for the bundled v14.4.1–v14.4.3 samples and should be your first stop for `Obfuscated3.lua` work.
+2. **`python main.py …`** – the original pass-based pipeline that still powers
+   the legacy documentation below.
+It remains useful for bespoke experiments or when you want granular control over which passes run.

-The modern CLI drives the pass-based pipeline and emits a timing summary for every processed file.
+The modern CLI described in the next section continues to drive the pass-based pipeline and emits a timing summary for every processed file.
 Inputs can be provided either positionally or with the `--in` flag.
 Outputs default to `<name>_deob.lua` *and* `<name>_deob.json`, providing both the cleaned Lua script and a merged JSON report.
 Use `--format lua` to suppress the JSON sidecar or `--format json` to route the report to the primary output path while still emitting the Lua file.

 ```bash
 # Quick start against the bundled v14.4.1 sample